fae-w/RevitGeminiRAG/README.md

 # RevitGeminiRAG - Revit Plugin with RAG-based API Interaction

+*This project started with a simple question: How can we give LLMs full access to the Revit API so they become specialized Revit software developers and interact flawlessly with Revit?*

 **Disclaimer:** This project is shared "as-is" as a proof-of-concept and is **not actively maintained**.
 It demonstrates a method for enabling Large Language Models (LLMs) like Google Gemini to interact with the Revit API using a Retrieval-Augmented Generation (RAG) system.
 Feel free to fork, modify, and build upon it, but expect potential bugs or limitations.
 Use at your own risk.

 ## Overview